 used for cancelling the stamp.
 On other occations the purser would use a pen and ink to write the date on the stamp.
 Yet another practice would be to mark the stamp with an "X" with the date written on the envelope or postcard in combination with the name

 of the ship stamped closely to the date.

-All German/DWI steamship covers are highly sought, and I am aware of 5 (6 also counting one lacking the bisected stamp) postcards having a bisected 4-cents stamp mailed to Germany receiving
+All German/DWI steamship postcards/covers are highly sought after.
+I am aware of 5 (6 also counting one lacking the bisected stamp) postcards having a bisected 4-cents stamp mailed to Germany receiving